 PowerPoint is a presentation program, and it's one of the coolest programs I know.
-It's designed to work with a projector to display presentations that will bedazzle your audience members and instantly sway them to your point of view, even if you're selling real estate on Mars, season tickets for the Oakland Raiders, or a new healthcare plan to Congress.
+It's designed to work with a projector to display presentations that will bedazzle your audience members and instantly sway them to your point of view, even if you're selling real estate on Mars, season tickets for the Oakland Raiders, or a new increase to a congressman in an election year.
 If you've ever flipped a flip chart, you're going to love PowerPoint.